In today’s crowded and increasingly digital content marketing landscape, you need a strong content strategy in order to reach your audience.

 Content creation is no small undertaking, and publishing consistently is one of the most important drivers of content marketing success.
 Part of developing a strong content strategy is thinking thoroughly and realistically about who is going to create and publish your content.

-Your two primary options are to create content internally or to outsource to an agency.
+Your two primary options are to create content internally or to outsource to a content strategy agency.
 Both have pros and cons, but I will say this: if you don’t have an internal team that is experienced with creating optimized content and has the bandwidth to do it, outsourcing is almost certainly your best option.

 The biggest concerns companies typically have about outsourcing content are cost and loss of control over content, so let’s address those here.